Shape Entropy of a Reconfigurable Ising Surface

-Mechanical intuition suggests that nearby cones will have pair-wise antiferromagnetic interactions, since opposing up/down orientations produce compatible sidewall slopes -- the prospects for generating a near-degeneracy of conformations with such an interaction was one motivation for choosing a frustrated kagome-like lattice for the disclinations \citep{Yan2011}.
+Mechanical intuition suggests that nearby cones will have pair-wise antiferromagnetic interactions, since opposing up/down orientations produce compatible sidewall slopes.
 In practice, we find that longer-range and many-body elastic interactions between disclinations are too strong to admit a strict frustration-derived degeneracy.
 While these non-idealities (and also non-Isigami states) are sufficiently important that the sheet is not a simple nearest-neighbor antiferromagnet, the energies of different sheet configurations {\it do} reveal an overall nearest-neighbor antiferromagnetic trend, as the energy varies systematically with the number of oppositely-oriented nearest-neighbor cones for both the periodic-boundary and finite-patch cases (Fig. \ref{antiferro}).
 The effective $J$ of this trend is proportionately smaller for a sheet with 1-hexagon separation between the 5-fold rings (Fig. S1).
-As noted in Supplementary Information, it was not possible to describe the sheet energetics with a simple cluster expansion; this was likely due in part to the long-range nature of elastic interactions amongst nearby cones (i.e. when even a single cone inverts, we see significant changes in shape across the entire patch, as shown in Figure S4) and in part to the presence of a modest number of additional states not fully specifiable by an Isigami state vector, as noted earlier.
+As noted in Supplementary Information, it was not possible to describe the sheet energetics with a simple cluster expansion~\citep{Sanchez1984}; this was likely due in part to the long-range nature of elastic interactions amongst nearby cones (i.e. when even a single cone inverts, we see significant changes in shape across the entire patch, as shown in Figure S4) and in part to the presence of a modest number of additional states not fully specifiable by an Isigami state vector, as noted earlier.